MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-groundedness.md

 # Quickstart: Groundedness detection (preview)

-This document provides guidance on how to effectively use the Groundedness Detection API.
-The feature automatically detects and corrects ungrounded text based on provided grounding sources, ensuring that the generated content is aligned with factual or intended references.
+This guide shows you how to use the groundedness detection API.
+This feature automatically detects and corrects ungrounded text based on the provided source documents, ensuring that the generated content is aligned with factual or intended references.
 Below, we explore several common scenarios to help you understand how and when to apply these features to achieve the best outcomes.

-### Usage Scenarios and Best Practices
+### Use cases

-#### Scenario 1: Summarization in Medical Contexts
+#### Summarization in Medical Contexts
 **Use Case:**
 You are summarizing medical documents, and it’s critical that the names of patients in the summaries are accurate and consistent with the provided grounding sources.